pruthiraj-11/Form-Assignment/README.md

-# Form using React JS
+# Form using React.js

 This project is a React application that implements Sign Up and Login forms using Formik for form handling and validation.
-It's built with Next.js, TypeScript, and Tailwind CSS.
+It's built with React.js Next.js, TypeScript, and Tailwind CSS.

 ## How to Run the Project